 When you think of endurance training, you probably imagine running marathons or spending hours on the rowing machine.
 And while you can choose these methods if you want, there’s a lot more to endurance training than you might think.

-One especially effective form of endurance training is high-intensity interval training, or HIIT.
+One especially effective form of endurance training is high-intensity interval training or HIIT.
 HIIT has the benefit of giving you an extraordinary cardio workout in a short amount of time, which is a good thing if you really dislike cardio.HIIT has been shown to burn up to 30% more calories than other forms of exercise, and your metabolic rate will stay elevated for hours after a HIIT session.

 You can do a HIIT workout with just about any form of cardio.
 On a rowing machine, that might look like 30 seconds of high-intensity rowing followed by a minute or two of relaxed rowing.
 Most HIIT workouts only need 4-6 rounds to be effective.
 However, doing HIIT every single day can cause significant fatigue, so you might want to alternate it with long, easy runs or another form of cardio that’s less taxing.